terodox/terodox.tech/content/posts/2020-02-23--rest-spread/index.md

 ###### Cover photo credit: [Jessy Smith](https://unsplash.com/@jessysmith)

-The ever progressing ECAM Script standard has brought a lot of awesome new syntax to Javascript.
+The ever progressing ECMA Script standard has brought a lot of awesome new syntax to Javascript.
 Today I want to focus on a specific part, the `...` operator.
 This is called the "Rest/Spread" operator.
 It's hugely powerful, and make both writing and reading code a lot easier for its use cases.

 ## Array Composition